laravel/docs/errors.md

     }

 > {tip} You may type-hint any required dependencies of the `report` method and they will automatically be injected into the method by Laravel's [service container](/docs/{{version}}/container).

+<a name="mapping-exceptions-by-type"></a>
+### Mapping Exceptions By Type

+Sometimes, third-party libraries used by your application may throw exceptions that you wish to make [renderable](#renderable-exceptions), but are unable to do so because you do not have control over the definitions of third-party exceptions.

+Thankfully, Laravel allows you to conveniently map these exceptions to other exception types that you manage within your application.
+To accomplish this, call the `map` method from your exception handler's `register` method:

+    use League\Flysystem\Exception;
+    use App\Exceptions\FilesystemException;

+    /**
+     * Register the exception handling callbacks for the application.
+     *
+     * @return void
+     */
+    public function register()
+    {
+        $this->map(Exception::class, FilesystemException::class);
+    }

+If you would like more control over the creation of the target exception, you may pass a closure to the `map` method:

+    use League\Flysystem\Exception;
+    use App\Exceptions\FilesystemException;

+    $this->map(fn (Exception $e) => new FilesystemException($e));

 <a name="http-exceptions"></a>
 ## HTTP Exceptions